thelondonsmiths/Solex_ser_recon_EN/README.md

 If "Correct transversalium lines" is not checked, then the program makes no attempt to fix line defects.
 The default should be for this box to be checked.
 The function for fixing line defects works well if they are fairly narrow.
-For Wide, dark lines try using the "Stubborn transversalium" feature.
+If there are wide dark lines, try using the "Stubborn transversalium" feature.
 For protuberance images, the ones with the black disc, turning off the transversalium is recommended.
 This because the transversalium filter affects the dark sky background but is irrelevant if the surface is masked.

 The slider for "Transversalium correction strength" can be adjusted from low (weak) to high (strong).
 The number corresponds to the width of a window in hundreds of pixels for the creation of a "flat".
 The default setting of 3 seems to work well for most spectral lines.
 Very wide defects may be improved by using a higher value.
-It is recommended to use the lowest setting possible that removes visible lines defects.
+It is recommended to use the lowest setting possible that removes the visible line defects.

 "Stubborn transversalium" can be used if the line defects are unusually strong.
 The function can introduce artefacts so should be used sparingly.

 "De-vignette" will attempt to equalise the illumination along the slit.
-This function is unlikely to introduce artefacts but it is possible it will attempt to overly lighten the very edges of the sun.
+This function is unlikely to introduce artefacts but it is possible it will attempt to over-lighten the very edges of the sun.

 Y/X ratio: enter a specific Y/X ratio, if this is known.
 Leave blank for auto-correction.
 Enter 1 if no correction is desired.